lukeskywlkr/marvel-downloader/README.md

 # Marvel Downloader
-#### A simple test application that downloads the Marvel character DB into a MongoDB instance and exposes an authenticated API to retrieve data (OAuth2)
+#### A simple test application that downloads the Marvel character DB into a MongoDB instance and exposes an authenticated API endpoint to retrieve data (OAuth2)

 ## Application configuration
 Before starting the app copy the `.env.example` file as `.env` and fill missing values in `.env`.